Last revised and effective as of March 10, 2017

-With the exception of off-site backup and redundancy infrastructure, Help Scout is hosted on Amazon Web Services (AWS), a highly scalable cloud computing platform with end-to-end security and privacy features built in.
+With the exception of monitoring and logging services, Help Scout is hosted on Amazon Web Services (AWS), a highly scalable cloud computing platform with end-to-end security and privacy features built in.
 Our team takes additional pro-active measures to maintain a secure infrastructure and application environment.

 For additional, more specific details regarding AWS security, please refer to https://aws.amazon.com/security/.
 We don't publicize exactly what features, services and data center regions/zones are used at Help Scout for security reasons, but we are able to provide a brief overview of our approach to securing your company's data.

 AWS maintains an impressive list of reports, certifications and independent assessments to ensure complete and ongoing state-of-the-art data center security.
 They have many years of experience in designing, constructing, and operating large-scale data centers.

 AWS infrastructure is housed in Amazon-controlled data centers throughout the world.
 Only those within Amazon who have a legitimate business need to have such information know the actual location of these data centers, and the data centers themselves are secured with a variety of physical controls to prevent unauthorized access.
 It is safe to say Amazon is much better at physical security than we are capable of being, so we leave it to them.

 Help Scout infrastructure is hosted in a fully redundant, secured VPN environment, with access restricted to operations support staff only.
 This allows us to leverage complete firewall protection, private IP addresses and other security features.

 Help Scout databases that contain PII, or PHI in the case of HIPAA-compliant customers, encrypt data in transit and at rest.